lindaprotocol/documentation-en/docs/mechanism-algorithm/dex.md

 - `second_token_id`: The ID of the second token.
 - `second_token_balance`: The initial balance of the second token.

-> **Note:** If TRX is included, use `_` to represent it; the unit for TRX is `sun` (1 TRX = 1,000,000 sun).
+> **Note:** If LIND is included, use `_` to represent it; the unit for LIND is `sun` (1 LIND = 1,000,000 sun).

 ### Example:

 ```
 ExchangeCreate abc 10000000 _ 1000000000000
 ```
-The above command creates a trading pair between `abc` and `TRX`, with an initial injection of 10,000,000 abc tokens (token precision 0-6) and 1,000,000,000,000 sun (i.e., 1,000,000 TRX).
+The above command creates a trading pair between `abc` and `LIND`, with an initial injection of 10,000,000 abc tokens (token precision 0-6) and 1,000,000,000,000 sun (i.e., 1,000,000 LIND).
 If the account balance is insufficient, the creation transaction will fail.

 ## Trading
 All accounts can perform instant trades in any trading pair.
 Trading does not require order placement, and the price and quantity are calculated entirely based on the Bancor protocol.